Tyson Foods

-Profile
+History

 The company was established by John W. Tyson in 1935.
 It expanded during World War II, when chicken was not included in foods that were rationed by the federal government.
 As of 2019, the company employs 141,000 people, including 122,000 in the United States.
-Tyson's locations are concentrated in the Midwest and South, with 16 locations in Arkansas, 11 in Texas, 9 in Iowa, and the remainder mostly in the eastern US, including Tennessee.
+Tyson's locations are concentrated in the Midwest and South, with 16 locations in Arkansas, 11 in Texas, 9 in Iowa, and the remainder mostly in the eastern U.S., including Tennessee.

 Tyson produces about one-fifth of the beef, chicken, and pork sold in the United States.
 It is one of the largest U.S. marketers of chicken, beef and pork to retail grocers, broad line foodservice distributors and national fast food and full-service restaurant chains; fresh beef and pork; frozen and fully cooked chicken, beef and pork products; case-ready beef and pork; supermarket deli chicken products; meat toppings for the pizza industry and retail frozen pizza; club store chicken, beef and pork; ground beef and flour tortillas.
 It supplies Yum!
-Brands chains that use chicken, including KFC and Taco Bell, as well as McDonald's, Burger King, Wendy's, Wal-Mart, Kroger, IGA, Beef O'Brady's, small restaurant businesses, and prisons.
+Brands chains that use chicken, including KFC and Taco Bell, as well as McDonald's, Burger King, Wendy's, Walmart, Kroger, IGA, Beef O'Brady's, small restaurant businesses, and prisons.

 The company makes a wide variety of animal-based, prepared foods and plant-based products at its 123 food processing plants.
 It produces many different products, including Buffalo wings, boneless Buffalo wings, chicken nuggets, and tenders.
 Its plants slaughter approximately 155,000 cattle, 461,000 pigs, and 45,000,000 chickens every week.
 Their largest meat packing facility is their beef production plant in Dakota City, Nebraska.
 Other plants include feed mills, hatcheries, farms and tanneries.

 In 2019, the company entered the plant protein category with their Raised & Rooted brand.
 The brand initially included vegetarian nuggets as well as burgers with a blend of beef and pea protein, then expanded to include tenders.
 In 2020 Tyson discontinued the burger and removed egg whites from the nuggets, announcing that the Raised & Rooted brand would be free of animal products moving forward.
 In 2021, the company launched two vegetarian patty breakfast sandwiches under its Jimmy Dean brand.

+On June 13, 2024, Tyson Foods heir John R. Tyson, who has served as the company's chief financial officer (CFO), would be suspended from the company following his second alcohol related arrest.